 - Unscrew the old valve

 - Wrap the threads of the new valve with sealant tape

 - Screw the new valve in

 Be sure that the shutoff valve for your cold water supply pipe is closed.
 Then turn on any hot water faucet in the house to release the pressure built up inside of your water heater’s tank.
 Afterward, leave the faucet on until you finish your replacement.
-If you have an electric heater our team recommends that you turn off the power at your main panel and for gas heaters, you should turn off the control dial.
+If you have an electric heater, our team recommends that you turn off the power at your main panel.
+For gas heaters, you should turn off the control dial.

 Drain Your Tank

-The next tip that you can do to extend the lifespan of your water heater is flush out the sediments that may have settled at the bottom of your tank.
-We know that it might not seem like a super important issue but sediment build up can really shorten the lifespan of your water heater and will reduce its efficiency.
-When your water heater is not running efficiently it will increase the energy bill at the end of the month.
-You won’t have to drain out your whole tank, you should be fine with flushing out 2 to 3 gallons of water should be enough to clear your tank of sediments.
-Our trusted specialists recommend that you flush until you can no longer see any particles in the bucket.
-We want you to know that you should be cautious when completing this process as the water coming out of the tank will be scalding hot.
+Next, we’ll flush out any sediments that may have settled at the bottom of your tank.
+We know that it might not seem like a super important issue, but sediment buildup can shorten the lifespan of your water heater and reduces its efficiency.
+When your water heater isn’t running efficiently, it increases your energy bill at the end of the month.
+You don’t have to drain out your whole tank.
+Just flush two to three gallons.
+Our trusted specialists recommend you continue removing water until you can no longer see any debris.
+Take caution when completing this process as the water coming out of the tank is scalding hot!

-Don’t worry about gurgling or groaning noises that may come from your water heater while it is draining.
+Also, don’t worry about gurgling or groaning noises that may come from your water heater while it is draining.
 These noises are caused by air entering the tank as water starts to drain out.
-If your drain valve doesn’t close tightly when you’re done then be sure to drain the tank completely.
-Then unscrew the old valve and screw in new one.
-When you are ready to restart your water heater, open the shut-off valve and let the hot water run at any faucet to get rid of any air within the system.
+If your drain valve doesn’t close tightly, then be sure to drain the tank completely.
+Then unscrew the old valve and screw in the new one.
+When you are ready to restart your water heater, open the shutoff valve, and let the hot water run at any faucet to get rid of any air within the system.
 Then be sure to relight the pilot or turn your power back on.